SGTMcClain/jRPG_inspired/README.md

     ToggleCanvas();
     ```

+## April 22, 2019

 ### Save and Load

-**Getting Setup**
+#### Getting Setup

  1. Lets make the TopUI_Canvas active again by checking the box next to it's name in the inspector
  2. Add a UI Button
  3. Press the arrow and then click text and change the Text(Script) in the inspector to Save.
 Also change the Button name from Button to Save_Button
  4. Duplicate Save_Button and change the Text Script to Load and change the Button name from Save_Button to Load_Button
  5. Set Save_Button Pos X to 300 and Pos Y to 250
  6. Set Load Button Pos X to 300 and Pos Y to 200

 #### PlayerPrefs